 Drinking water - Tap water is considered safe to drink in the US and is often offered in restaurants before bottled water.
 Bottled water is available throughout the country, however, both in restaurants and shops, for those who prefer not to drink tap water.
 Shops and Museums - Shops are open Mon-Sat 0900-1730/2100.
 There may be late-night shopping one or two evenings a week.
 Some states permit Sunday trading; hours vary.
 Clothes & Shoes - You may like to bring a warm sweater for cool evenings.
-Light rain wear for the occasional storm and good grip/flat walking shoes are recommended.
+Light rain wear and good grip/flat walking shoes are recommended.
 Camera - bring plenty of memory cards/film and any spare camera batteries as these are not always available.
 Please check with your guide before photographing people.
 Bath plugs - The hotel has plugs for basins, but it is useful to carry a 'universal' one with you.
-Telephones/mobiles - If you are planning to take your mobile phone (more often called cell phones in America) from outside the USA, you'll need to check with your service provider whether it will work in the country: you will need a tri-band or quad-band phone that is enabled for international calls.
-Using your phone from home will probably incur hefty roaming charges for making calls and charge you extra for incoming calls, as the people calling you will be paying the usual rate.
-Tipping -To keep our tours affordable, we do not increase the tour price by adding in tips.
-However, in the tourism industry, there is a certain level of expectation that when receiving a good service, one does award with a tip.
+Telephones/mobiles - If you are planning to take your mobile phone, check with your service provider that it will work in the country: you will need a tri-band or quad-band phone that is enabled for international calls.
+Using your phone will probably incur hefty roaming charges for making calls and charge you extra for incoming calls.
+Tipping - To keep our tours affordable, we do not increase the tour price by adding in tips.
+However, in the tourism industry, there is a certain level of expectation that, when receiving a good service, one awards with a tip.
 Tour Managers, Representatives, Guides and Drivers appreciate a tip at the end of their involvement with the tour, but this is entirely at your discretion.
-We believe in allowing you to tip according to your level of satisfaction with their services, but for your guidance about £2-3 per person per day for the tour manager is the norm.
-We would like to reiterate that tipping is an entirely optional payment and this information is given purely to answer any questions you may have about it.
+We believe in allowing you to tip according to your level of satisfaction with their services.